arafatm/arafatm.github.io/_articles/agile/slack.md

 ## 17 Efficient and/or Effective

-THE OVERSTRESSED ORGANIZATION is so busy making itself efficient that it has clean forgotten how to be effective.
+The overstressed organization is so busy making itself efficient that it has clean forgotten how to be effective.
 The two are not at all the same.

 You’re efficient when you do something with minimum waste.

 And you’re effective when you’re doing the right something.

-Yogi Berra’s words, “We’re lost, but we’re making good time.”
+> Yogi Berra’s words, “We’re lost, but we’re making good time.”

 Directing an entire organization is hard.
 Seeming to direct it, on the other hand, is easy.
 All you have to do is note which way the drift is moving and